 This is the month of Ramadan, and many of these interfaith activists have created great projects (including #RamadanReads and @TheBigIftar) to complement the introspection and community-building of this period of fasting.
 Sarah Ager (@SaritaAgerman), is a preacher’s kid and a convert to Islam who describes herself as a “postmodern Anglo-Muslim” and writes a blog called “A Hotchpotch Hijabi in Italy.”
 For Ramadan, she publishes an entire month’s worth of reflections from Muslims, and everyone else, on Ramadan, in a project called #InterfaithRamadan, and then tweets it out under @InterfaithRam.

 Sarah had noticed some of my blog posts on my positive experiences with Islam (perhaps here, here, or here), and invited me to write a piece for #InterfaithRamadan this year.
 I started with a scene from my book, and then had a new epiphany about how growing up in an interfaith family prepared me to encounter those with other religions.
-Sarah also inspired me to go around my house, photographing some of my beloved objects from Senegal, for this post.
-Here’s the start to the essay…jump to her blog to read the rest:
+(UPDATE: Sarah’s blog is gone from the internet, but my post is preserved here).

 I moved to Dakar, Senegal, just three days after getting married in 1987.
 When our plane landed on the other side of the Atlantic, I stepped into a new role as a Jewish girl from an interfaith family, married to a Protestant working for a Catholic organization, in a predominantly Muslim country.

 Growing up in a small New England town, everyone I knew seemed to fall neatly into one of two religious boxes labeled Christian (the religious majority) or Jewish (the tiny religious minority).
 But on a deeper level, as the child of an interfaith marriage, this strict binary always felt forced.
-I knew that the religious world, and my own identity, had to be more complex…read the rest here.
+I knew that the religious world, and my own identity, had to be more complex.